Water Services Authority—Taumata Arowai: Regulatory work

 Following the Queenstown cryptosporidiosis outbreak in September 2023, Taumata Arowai advised 29 local district councils to install water treatment barriers by the end of 2025.
 By March 2025, 14 councils had taken steps to comply with Taumata Arowai's advisory while another 10 councils indicated they were unable to meet the late 2025 deadline, had deferred it, or opted for another compliance pathway.

 In September 2024, Taumata Arowai's chief executive Allan Prangnell visited Greymouth to brief West Coast Region mayors about the Sixth National Government's plans to relax water services regulatory settings.
 Mayor of Buller Jamie Cleine and Mayor of Grey Tania Gibson welcomed these changes while Mayor of Westland Helen Lash expressed cautious optimism.

 In late February 2025, Taumata Arowai intervened to assess Kaeo's water supply, which had been under a boil water notice since 2015 due to inadequate treatment and high Escherichia coli levels.
 Wai Care director Bryce Aldridge offered to resolve the matter with six water tanks and a UV light.

 In May 2025, Taumata Arowai commissioned the Institute of Environmental Science and Research to investigate the presence of viruses in groundwater across the Canterbury Region.
 This investigation was done in cooperation with the Christchurch City Council and Environment Canterbury.
 That same month, the Central Otago District Council sought approval from Taumata Arowai for its safety plans for two council water supplies to avoid boil water notices.

 In late June 2025, Taumata Arowai released a report which showed that 70 schools across New Zealand had water supplies that were contaminated by fecal matter.
 The water regulator urged the Ministry of Education to do more to improve its water quality.

-In mid November 2025, Taumata Arowai took over the Northland town of Kāeo's drinking water supply from private contractor, Wai Care Environmental Consultants, and ordered the Far North District Council to operate it.
+In mid November 2025, the Water Services Authority took over the Northland town of Kāeo's drinking water supply from private contractor, Wai Care Environmental Consultants, and ordered the Far North District Council to operate it.
 The town had been under a boil water notice for the past ten years and lacked running water.